How to schedule tweets & pins using Hootsuite & why you should

-You may or may not know this, but for my day job fundraising in higher education I also manage the social media strategy for my unit.
-I have four years of professional social media strategy experience, and countless trainings and collaboration with others in the field helped me hone these skills to put them to work with my personal account when I decided to use it for my book blog back in April.
+You may or may not know this, but for my day job fundraising in higher education, I also manage the social media strategy for my unit.
+I have four years of professional social media strategy experience, and countless training and collaboration with others in the field helped me hone these skills to put them to work with my personal account when I decided to use it for my book blog back in April.
 I wanted to create a guide to pay it forward to the blogging community!

 So… what is Hootsuite?

 Hootsuite is a Social Media Management System that allows you to not only schedule tweets in advance (free version allows up to 30 at a time, unlike the 10 at a time that Buffer allows), but also monitor specific hashtags and more!
-You can actually use Hootsuite for multiple social media platforms all in one place, but for the purposes of this guide I am going to focus on Twitter and Pinterest.
+You can actually use Hootsuite for multiple social media platforms all in one place, but for the purposes of this guide, I am going to focus on Twitter and Pinterest.